ShubhamJadhav03/Potato-disease-web-app/README.md

 ## 🌱 Project Description
 The **Potato Disease Web App** is an AI-powered tool designed to help **farmers** and **agricultural researchers** identify and understand various diseases affecting potato crops. 🏡👨‍🌾

-Built with **PureBasic, JavaScript, Python, HTML, and CSS**, this web application provides an **intuitive and interactive** platform to diagnose potato diseases and suggest potential treatments. 🛠️💡
+Built with **React, FastAPI, Python, and CSS**, this web application provides an **intuitive and interactive** platform to diagnose potato diseases and suggest potential treatments. 🛠️💡 The AI model for disease detection is hosted on **Google Cloud Platform (GCP)** for seamless and scalable processing. ☁️🚀

 ---